 Dillian's Place - A One Of A Kind Playground

 Waterfall Clinic's Starfish Youth Therapy Center is the only Autism Treatment Program of its kind in Southern Oregon.
-We are raising funds to help build a sensory playground for our autistic children.
-The equipment will be used therapeutically to develop sensory input, allow for fun social interaction and promote exercise among the children.
-The playground will be fully adaptable and accessible for children of all abilities.
+The equipment is used therapeutically to develop sensory input, allow for fun social interaction and promote exercise among the children.
+The playground is fully adaptable and accessible for children of all abilities.

 Dillian Gray's Story

 Dillian Gray’s life began with tragedy.
 As The World previously reported, on March 20, 2015, 4-month-old Dillian was brought to Bay Area Hospital with a brain injury that would later take his life.

 That injury was the result of being allegedly abused by his biological father, who has since been indicted by a grand jury for manslaughter in the first degree, manslaughter in the second degree and criminal mistreatment in the first degree.

 Within a matter of weeks after being brought to Bay Area Hospital for treatment, Dillian was placed into the local foster system.
 In April of 2015, he found himself at home with the Gray family.

 When he first arrived, both Christina and Justin were already taking care of five children with significant medical needs, as The World reported last year.